External Debt in Argentina

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Universidad Torcuato di Tella (UTDT) consumer confidence index fell to 35.3 in April from 38.2 in March, logging the worst reading in two years.
+The Universidad Torcuato di Tella (UTDT) consumer confidence index increased to 39.1 in June from 36.3 in May.